sormy/gentoo-ami-builder/README.md

 x86 architecture is not supported at this time but technically can be implemented.

-The missing part is kernel configuration provided by Amazon.
-Yes kernel can be configured manually, so... if you need it, please file a feature request.

-Please also consider using Gentoo x32 profile that has benefits of both amd64 and x86 worlds.
-But it requires a PR to work well as well.
+Please also consider using Gentoo x32 stage3 that has benefits of both amd64 and x86 worlds.

-Feel free to submit a PR that adds x86 or/and x32 support.
+Feel free to submit a PR that adds x86 support.

 ### Why can't we just use aws ec2 import-image?